synthetik-technologies/blastfoam/validation/blastFoam/underwaterDetonation/README.md

 This problem is meant to show the ability to the adaptive mesh refinement to correctly capture sharp density gradients using the error estimator presented in Zheng (2008).
 The case is initialized using a high pressure air bubble surrounded by water with a free surface.

-The calculation took approx. 65 min (2D) to run on a four core desktop at the reference resolution (e.g. 40x40 cells with a maximum refinement level of 5).
+The calculation took approx. 3 hours to run on a four core desktop at the reference resolution (e.g. 40x40 cells with a maximum refinement level of 5).
 Reference solution and plots from this run are in the "referencePlots" directory.
 The user run results must be viewed using a graphical viewer.

 ## Reference